 apertus° Axiom Alpha is the name of the apertus° Axiom prototype that is more than just a proof-of-concept.
-It is planned to already meet the demands of real world applications like being used for film production to some extent.
+It is planned to already meet the demands of some real world applications like being used for film production to some extent.
 We are certain though that while it will not be the answer to all our prayers and not the goal of all our dreams yet it will be the first step to embark on a journey to that place where we want to be one day.
-The main motto with Alpha is "Keep it simple!".
+The main motto with Axiom Alpha is "Keep it simple!".
 The features are reduced to the absolute essential core.
 No luxuries.
 So for example we chose the lens mount that is the simplest and easiest to implement from a technical point of view but allows manual aperture control: The Nikon F-mount.
 The full Axiom camera will have a wide range of lens mounts available.

 Using an inexpensive Zedboard as development platform opens up many new possibilities.
-It's widely available for a reasonable price and FPGA development can now easier be to split among remotely separated developers.
-And the Zedboard has other interfaces already built in that we did not aim for so far (Gigabit Ethernet, VGA, Audio In/Out, etc.) and the same FPGA will also be used in the final Axiom hardware, so most of the VHDL code that we create now will be reusable later on.
+It's widely available for a reasonable price and FPGA development can now easier be split among remotely separated developers.
+And the Zedboard has other interfaces already built in that we did not aim for so far (Gigabit Ethernet, VGA, Audio In/Out, etc.) and the same FPGA series will also be used in the final Axiom hardware, so some of the VHDL code that we create now will be reusable later on.
 For more progress updates see below.

 |Lens Mount||Nikon F-Mount|

 |Inputs/Outputs||Power In (12V DC), USB 2.0 (Serial Console), Ethernet (Camera Control), HDMI Out|

 apertus° Axiom Alpha will utilize the same image sensor from CMOSIS that will be used in apertus° Axiom.
 The CMV12000 image sensor has 4K resolution and Super35 dimensions with a global shutter.